"CVE-2018-10562" email scam removal guide

-"CVE-2018-10562" is a code name of a vulnerability discovered in a variety of Dasan GPON home routers.
+"CVE-2018-10562" is the code name of a vulnerability discovered in a variety of Dasan GPON home routers.
 Cyber criminals have recently started a new spam campaign naming it after this vulnerability.
-It is designed to extort money by threatening threats to expose evidence of users' sexual activity.
+It is designed to extort money by threatening to expose evidence of users' sexual activity.
 The cyber criminals behind this email claim to have hacked the addressee's OS (Operating System) and gained access to the device's camera.
-Therefore, they have used it to record the user, while they were visiting adult websites.
-Unless a certain sum is paid, this supposed content will be sent to all of the addressee's contacts.
-It must be emphasized that these alleged videos do not exist and the device's integrity has not been compromised.
+I.e., they have recorded the victim apparently visiting adult websites.
+Unless a certain sum is paid, this content will supposedly be sent to all of the addressee's contacts.
+Note that these alleged videos do not exist and the device's integrity has not been compromised.

-The email with the subject title - "I hacked your device [victim's email address] and you have a problem now..." informs users that several months ago their device's OS was hacked by the sender.
+The email with the subject title "I hacked your device [victim's email address] and you have a problem now..." informs the user that, several months ago, the device OS was hacked by the sender.
 It is claimed that an application was infiltrated into the system, which allowed the cyber criminals to gain remote access.
-It is added that changing passwords will not rid users of this infiltration.
-Supposedly, the infection occurred due to the Internet router having a security weakness, which was exploited to insert a specific code.
-Said code is told to have infected the device via some program - the next time users connected to the Internet.
-Afterwards, the scammers claim to have made a full copy of the hard drive, from which a variety of data was obtained (e.g. email contact lists, stored phone numbers, browsing history, account passwords, etc.).
+It is stated that changing passwords will not rid users of this infiltration.
+The infection apparently occurred due to the internet router having a security weakness, which was exploited to insert specific code.
+The code is said to have infected the device via a program the next time the user connected to the internet.
+After this infiltration, the scammers claim to have made a full copy of the hard drive, from which various data was obtained (e.g. email contact lists, stored telephone numbers, browsing history, account passwords, etc.).
 During these past months, the user was allegedly spied on through the device's camera.
-Two videos were made coinciding to when the addressee was viewing adult-oriented content online.
-The cyber criminals blackmail the user with threats to send the nonexistent material to all of their contacts (associates, relatives and social network friends, etc.), unless they are paid off.
-72 hours are given to pay the equivalent of three thousand US dollars in Bitcoin cryptocurrency.
-If the transaction is made, the sender promises to delete all the copied and recorded data, as well as disable the spying app.
-The rest of the letter repeats and emphasizes the threats, provides links to instructions how to obtain Bitcoins and lists the criminals' Bitcoin wallet address.
-All of these claims are false; addressee's OS has not been hacked by these scammers, no data has been stolen and no revealing evidence of sexual activity exists.
-"CVE-2018-10562" and other deceptive emails similar to it - should all be ignored.
+Two videos were apparently made when the addressee was viewing adult-oriented content online.
+The cyber criminals threaten to send this supposed material to all of the user's contacts (associates, relatives and social network friends, etc.), unless they are paid.
+72 hours are given to pay the equivalent of three thousand US dollars in the Bitcoin cryptocurrency.
+If the transaction is made, the sender promises to delete all copied and recorded data, and disable the spying app.
+The rest of the message repeats and emphasizes the threats, provides links to instructions about how to obtain Bitcoins, and lists the Bitcoin wallet address for payment.
+All of these claims are false.
+The addressee's OS has not been hacked by these scammers, no data has been stolen, and no revealing evidence of sexual activity exists.
+"CVE-2018-10562" and other deceptive emails such as this should be ignored.

 |Ransom Amount||3000 USD (in Bitcoin)|